kuntal1987/kuntal1987/README.md

 - 👋 Hi, I’m @kuntal1987
 - 👀 I’m interested in Cosmology, Particle Physics, Astrophysics, Cryptocurrencies, Blockchain Projects and much more.
-- 🌱 I’m currently learning on
+- 🌱 I’m currently learning on Physics, Programming Languages and how to capitalize in Blockchain Projects.
 - 💞️ I’m looking to collaborate on various ongoing Blockchain Projects.
 - 📫 How to reach me. - My Email Address:- "exploretoknow@gmail.com" and "kuntalkumarghosh@yahoo.co.in".
 My Phone Number:- +91-9836639194